MicahElliott/captain/README.md

 commit passed.
 Instead, you want them to wait a few seconds for all that to run locally, maybe in parallel.

+You may argue that all these checks should be done automatically by editors with on-save hooks.
+But there are a few reasons that often doesn't happen:

+- not all developers know how or bother
+- some types of checks are difficult to run automatically, or editors don't have packages to run such checks
+- some checks may be a bit too slow to run frequently in an editor

+So in this regard, Captain takes the onus off all the developers’ editors.

 ### Captain’s key features

 Specifically, here are some of **Captain's features** you don't want to have